-- For existing therapeutics for specific indications, there is need to conduct clinical trials of combination therapies against multiple diseases and applicability to vulnerable populations - o For infections where therapeutics are lacking entirely, clinical trials will be required for the development of new interventions (early stage) or extension of indications (re-purposing) - Implementation research of pharmaceutical interventions for several NTDs and, when possible, their mainstreaming into national health systems in combination with other control measures
+- For infections where therapeutics are lacking entirely, clinical trials will be required for the development of new interventions (early stage) or extension of indications (repurposing) - Implementation research of pharmaceutical interventions for several NTDs and, when possible, their mainstreaming into national health systems in combination with other control measures

 Where possible, collaboration and coordination with the Team Europe Initiative on Manufacturing and health products (TEI-MAV+) is encouraged.
-The proposals could show, for example, willingness to enter into technology transfer agreements with
+The proposals could show, for example, willingness to enter into technology transfer agreements with African counterparts (including the provision of patents, technical knowledge and know-how), or early engagement with regulators or with African manufacturers to support the translation into affordable products adapted to the regional market.